splunk/public-o11y-docs/get-started/o11y-ai.rst

     :width: 40%
     :alt: This image shows the location of the AI Assistant for Observability.

-.. note:: When you ask questions or submit instructions that require the AI Assistant to query logs, there will be an impact on your SVC quota.
+.. note:: When you ask questions or submit instructions that require the AI Assistant to query logs, there is an impact on your SVC quota.

-feedback
+Feedback
 ----------------------------------------------------------------------------------
 You can give feedback to the AI Assistant in development team by selecting the thumbs up or thumbs down icon that appears after each AI Assistant response.